 - Tap Command + Control + Shift + 3.
 The screenshot does not create a file immediately.
 Rather, the image is saved to the clipboard and the temporary storage area.

-- Tap the Capture menu and select from the 4 options:
+- Tap the Capture menu and select from the 4 options as we see in the latest version on MAC:

 - To capture a picture of the full screen, click on the Screen option.
-A window pops up asking you to click and confirming that the window would not appear in your shot
+A window pops up asking you to click and confirm that the window would not appear in your shot

 - To capture a particular window, select option Window and click on the window you want to shoot